 A PMO structure was built from scratch — one the team owned.
 This included a centralized project inventory with clear ownership, standardized status reporting that gave leadership visibility without micromanagement, and a shared language between teams and leadership so progress, blockers, and wins were communicated with context — not just data.

-Leadership gained real-time visibility into project health for the first time.
+100%Leadership gained real-time visibility into project health — for the first time ever.

 "Leadership is not about managing people — it's about taking care of the people doing the work.
 When teams feel seen, supported, and trusted, the quality of their work reflects that."